meisben/girlsIntoCoding-robotbenchmark-activity3/index.md

 Before we start to use the robot simulation, we're going to take a look at how we program simple robot behaviours in python!
 We can use this method in any programming language.
 We're going to be using if statements, functions and loops :)

 We'll be using [ASCII Art](https://www.asciiart.eu/) to illustrate these concepts !!
+Because it's a really simple and fun way to introduce the topic.

 If you get stuck at all, a great python tutorial resource is [here](https://www.w3schools.com/python/)!